 Education and experience: Mr. Rem holds a M.sc. in Business Administration and Finance from the Norwegian Business School (BI) and is a state authorized public accountant from the Norwegian School of Economics and Business Administration (NHH).
 Bengt A. Rem is CEO of Kistefos AS.
 Prior to joining Kistefos in 2015, Bengt A. Rem was CEO in Arctic Partners.
-His previous experience also includes leading positions in the Aker Group, EVP & CFO in Aker ASA, partner and CEO in Aker RGI Management AS, Executive Vice President and CFO in Aker RGI ASA, and before that various positions in the Oslo Stock Exchange and state authorized accountant in Arthur Andersen & Co.
+His previous experience also includes leading positions in the Aker Group and before that various positions in the Oslo Stock Exchange and state authorized accountant in Arthur Andersen & Co.

-Other ongoing assignments: Mr. Rem is Chairman of the Board of Advanzia Bank S.A and Western Bulk Chartering AS and is Board member of Oslo Airport City AS.
-Previous assignments (last five years): Chairman of the Board of
+Other ongoing assignments: Mr. Rem is Chairman of the Board of Advanzia Bank S.A and Western Bulk Chartering AS and is Board member of Orkla AS.

+Previous assignments (last five years): Chairman of the Board of Bergmoen AS.
+Shareholding: -

-Bergmoen AS.
-Shareholding: -Board fee: SEK 300,000/year
+Board fee: SEK 300,000/year